 Gather involves searching and selecting posts from anywhere on your site.
 These will be in the form of blog posts, pages and custom post types.

-Craft means editing within the Gutenberg editor you already know.
+Craft means editing within the Block editor you already know.
 You could add introductions between chapters and rewrite sections specifically for the eBook format, without touching the original posts.

 Publish means generating an eBook, currently in PDF format, with custom fonts, cover pages, and consistent styling.
 The file will be saved in your WordPress Media Library, ready to link to a WooCommerce product, embed on a landing page or provide through an exclusive membership page.